Skip to main content

 • “The story is nothing worth writing about, but most of us that buy these games are not doing so because of its Shakespearean qualities.”

-• “The story is ok, the climax is terrible and out of place; they should have made you play as the Green Ranger for longer, not just on the final mission.
+• “The story is okay, the climax is terrible and out of place; they should have made you play as the Green Ranger for longer, not just on the final mission.
 Give us some parts where he is one of the heroes, not defeat him and go to the moon out of nowhere—that's the final stage, made no sense at all.”

-• “Lastly, I can understand why people could be upset at the price of the game for the content given in this day and age, but for me, I find the game highly replayable so I’ll be getting my money out of it.”
+• “Lastly, I can understand why people could be upset at the price of the game for the content given in this day and age, but for me, I find the game highly replayable, so I’ll be getting my money out of it.”

 • “The replayability factor is pretty zilch for me.”